nims11/webRTC/README.md

 ```
 And open the multitxt.html in browser.
 (Via the HTTP server, not directly from the file manager)

+### File Sharing
+Transfer files using RTC Data Channels.
+File is transferred through chunking (Performance issues and Chrome limitations).
+The client requests for chunk and the serving peer responds with the actual chunk.
+Optimization related to chunk size and delay needed to be done.
+The serving peer uses a delay to process the queue of requests.
+Will try implementing with 3-way handshaking.
+Will write more on it later.

 ## Minor Improvements
 -   RTCDataChannel cross browser interop
 -   Analyzing many-to-many architecture for Multi Client Text Chat

 ## Further Projects
--   Using the multi client text chat concept, implement file sharing using webRTC.
-Since reliable data channels are still not everywhere, will need to implement some psuedo reliable mechanism.
-Possible issues may include chunking, determining bandwidth to avoid packet drops.
-Possible also include streaming for files like audio and video.
 -   Integrate Video and Text Chat into multi chat with Video and Text.
 Possible issues may include architecture to use.
-One-to-Many may lead to more latency.
+One-to-Many may lead to more latency as well as security issues.
+-   Distributed File Sharing Network.
+Something similar to BitTorrent.